timlabs/uscode/United States Code/TITLE 05-GOVERNMENT ORGANIZATION AND EMPLOYEES/PART III-EMPLOYEES/Subpart I-Miscellaneous/CHAPTER 099-DEPARTMENT OF DEFENSE PERSONNEL AUTHORITIES.md

   * (10) Any position, as determined by the Secretary, for the purpose of assisting and facilitating the efforts of the Department in business transformation and management innovation.

+  * (11) Any position in the military housing office of a military installation whose primary function is supervision of military housing covered by subchapter IV of chapter 169 of title 10.

 * (b) SUNSET.—